ErwinRieger/ddprint/README.rst

 :Note: Simplify3d is used as of this writing.

-Use mostly plain gcode with ddprint, many of the *advanced features* of the slicers (i call it *slicer hacks*) are not needed, see http://www.ibrieger.de/close_the_loop_for_e.html#simpler-gcode.
+Use mostly plain gcode with ddprint, many of the *advanced features* of the slicers (like coasting or acceleration control) are not needed, see http://www.ibrieger.de/close_the_loop_for_e.html#simpler-gcode.

 The (automatically measured) material profile gives a picture of the hotend melting capacity for a given machine/filament combination.